Planned Giving Marketing Strategies

 3. Cornerstone Brochures.
 These are for sophisticated programs and for those “special donors.”

-Whether you are marketing remainder trusts and unitrusts or simple beneficiary designations, consider having a planned giving website.
-And make sure the link to your web pages is obvious and easy to find for your donors.
-Your prospects need to understand that a deferred gift annuity helps them save for retirement and support your mission.
-Or that a charitable bargain sale is the only gift planning tool that gives you a lump sum of cash and a charitable tax deduction.
-Or whether to even consider gifts of real estate as a smart move for their situation.
+Your prospects need to understand that a deferred gift annuity helps them save for retirement and support your mission, that a charitable bargain sale is the only tool to get both cash and a tax deduction, or whether gifts of real estate make sense for them.

 You have a planned giving website.
 Great.
 But you have no visitors.